• About |

 6. Mark Twain was born in Missouri.

-On November 30, 1835, he was born Samuel Langhorne Clemens, and it was later in life that he adopted the name Mark Twain for his writing career.
-Twain was born in the Missouri village of Florida but grew up in the nearby town of Hannibal.
+On November 30, 1835, Samuel Langhorne Clemens, and it was later in life that he adopted the name Mark Twain for his writing career.
+Twain was born in the Missouri village of Hannibal but grew up in the nearby town of Hannibal.

 Twain worked for a few modest news outlets in his early years before quitting everything to become a riverboat pilot on the Mississippi River for 18 months.
 He didn’t write his masterpieces until much later in life, after the Civil War, and based them largely on his own experiences on the Mississippi River.